RegisSalesRA/django_e-commerce-books/README.md

 # Ecommerce-Store
-## A new project ecommerce i hope get more experience and learn more stuffs with this new project
+## A new project ecommerce based in python/django

 Follow the Steps: